 Your heart is responsible for regulating blood flow through your body, so when your heart is pumping too fast, too slow, or erratically, it’s important to find out why.
-At his offices in Los Angeles and Torrance, California, board-certified cardiologist and electrophysiologist Ibrahim Helmy, MD, FACC, FACP, performs electrophysiology studies (EPS) to diagnose abnormal heart rhythms, also known as arrhythmias.
+At his offices in Los Angeles California, board-certified cardiologist and electrophysiologist Ibrahim Helmy, MD, FACC, FACP, performs electrophysiology studies (EPS) to diagnose abnormal heart rhythms, also known as arrhythmias.
 To schedule an EPS, call or click today.

 The purpose of electrophysiology studies (EPS) is to find out what’s causing your abnormal heartbeat, also known as an arrhythmia.
 When you have a normal heartbeat, your heart sends out electrical signals in a regular rhythm, signaling for your heart muscle to contract.
 If you have an abnormal heartbeat, the rhythm of this electrical activity is too fast, too slow, or irregular.